 Feedings.
 Your infant probably will come home on a hospital feeding schedule, which will tell you how often to nurse or bottle-feed at home.
 To avoid infant dehydration, never go longer than 4 hours between feedings.
 Small feedings may help reduce spitting up.
 If you see signs of reflux during or after feedings, such as spitting up a lot, talk to your infant's doctor.

 Nutrition.
 Your infant's doctor may recommend adding iron, vitamins, or supplemental formula to a breast-fed diet.
 Adding iron is typical treatment for all premature infants (preemies), because they lack the iron stores that full-term infants have at birth.
 Some preemies simply need extra energy and vitamins from formula (given in addition to breast milk) to keep up their growth.

 Exposure to diseases and smoke.
 Your premature infant needs more protection than a full-term infant, particularly due to immature lungs at birth.

 Keep your infant away from sick family members and friends as well as from enclosed public places during his or her first two winter seasons.

 Child care.
 You may need to find child care for times when you need a break or for when you return to work or other tasks.
 Avoid group child care if your baby is at high risk for infection, especially in the fall and winter when viral illnesses tend to spread.
 You'll likely need to keep your baby out of group child care until he or she is on a routine schedule.
 For more information about child care options, see the topic Choosing Child Care.

+Your infant's hearing will have been assessed in the NICU.
 But be alert to new or increased hearing problems during your child's first 5 years of life.